 If you are looking for the lowest possible sodium meals, simply click on the meal image on their menu page and determine the sodium content on the nutrition facts label and/or look for sea salt as one of the ingredients!
 And remember, you always have the full ability to update the meals coming to you every week!

 In-house professional chefs prepare each meal from the highest-quality natural ingredients.
 You have the flexibility to order 4, 6, 8, 12 or 18 meals delivered each week, with à la carte selections also available.
-Every meal is gluten-free and soy-free, with no refined sugars, no hormones, antibiotics or GMOs.
+Every meal is gluten-free with no refined sugars, no hormones, antibiotics or GMOs.

 And every meal is delivered fresh and fully-prepared – no prep work needed.
 All you have to do is pop them into the oven or microwave and – poof – delicious, healthy meals.
 As a bonus, prices are quite reasonable, too!